gesundelehre/The-great-deception-The-Mandela-Effect/tempor.md

 -   !Important Categories of Biblical Changes (in which direction is the Bible being changed)

--   !False Teachings regarding the Mandela Effect
+# False Teachings regarding the Mandela Effect

 # False Changereports
 ## False Worldly Changereports